Proofme-id/Documentation/components_mypage.md

-# Proofme Checkout
+# My page

-The Proofme checkout makes identifications simple.
+The My page makes identifications simple.
 Use our customisable checkout our build your own.

 > More coming soon